matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips3.md

       (* 2 (interquartile-range sample) (Math/pow n (/ -1 3))))))
 ~~~

-The freedman-diaconis-rule is fairly simply, once we have implemented the IQR:
+The **[Freedman-Diaconis rule](https://en.wikipedia.org/wiki/Freedman%E2%80%93Diaconis_rule)** is fairly simply, once we have implemented the IQR:

 * determine the IQR
 * multiply it by 2
 * multiply it by the cube root of n, the count of items

-This gives us a suggested size of the bins in a histogram, which can then be used to determine the number of bins and thus the number of bars to display in our histogram.
+Following these steps gives us a suggested size of the bins in a histogram, which can then be used to determine the number of bins and thus the number of bars to display in our histogram.

 Then, there's also the `percentile-range` function: